-Charcoal abundances have generally been interpreted as a measure of 'fire activity' or relative changes in the quantity of burned biomass (e.g. Power et al., 2008; Harrison et al., 2010; Daniau et al., 2012; Marlon et al., 2016).
-There have been some attempts to quantify the relationship between charcoal abundance and burnt area or total biomass consumed at a local scale (see e.g. Peters and Higuera, 2007; Duffin et al., 2016; Leys et al., 2017).
+Charcoal abundances have generally been interpreted as a measure of "fire activity" or relative changes in the quantity of burned biomass (e.g. Power et al., 2008; Harrison et al., 2010; Daniau et al., 2012; Marlon et al., 2016).
+There have been some attempts to quantify the relationship between charcoal abundance and burnt area or total biomass consumed at a local scale (see, e.g., Peters and Higuera, 2007; Duffin et al., 2016; Leys et al., 2017).
 These analyses, however, show a strong dependency on vegetation type and fire regime and the need to apply calibrations accounting for charcoal source area in the same way as for the interpretation of pollen abundances (Prentice, 1985: Sugita, 1994).
-Such calibrations have been made for Europe (Adolf et al., 2017).
-Our analyses establish that there is a relationship ($R^2 = 0.77$) between global charcoal abundance, expressed as normalized anomalies, and the methane isotopic record.
-Since emissions reflect the amount of biomass consumed by fire, which in turn is influenced by area burnt and fire intensity, these analyses support the idea that the sedimentary charcoal record - when synthesized at continental to global scales - can provide quantitative evidence for changes in the biomass burning carbon flux.
+Such calibrations have been made for Europe (Adolf et al., 2018) but not for other regions.
+Our analyses establish for the first time that there is a good relationship ($R^2 = 0.77$) between global charcoal abundance, expressed as normalized anomalies, and the methane and methane-isotopic record from ice cores.
+Since emissions reflect the amount of biomass consumed by fire, which in turn is influenced by area burnt and fire intensity, these analyses support the idea that the sedimentary charcoal record - when synthesized at continental to global scales - can provide quantitative evidence for changes in the global biomass burning carbon flux.
+Establishing the quantitative relationship between charcoal abundance and fire emissions is key to being able to exploit the continued expansion of the spatial and temporal coverage of charcoal records (Marlon et al., 2016) to examine regional changes in fire regimes on multiple timescales.

-The total strength of the global land climate-carbon cycle feedback has been assessed by Arora et al. (2014), on the basis of multiple coupled climate-carbon cycle models, to be 13.1 ± 6.4 ppm K-1.
-Our global estimate of the biomass burning contribution as 5.6 ± 3.2 ppm K-1, based on the pre-industrial period, suggests that the contribution of fire emissions to the climate-carbon cycle feedback is substantial.
+The strength of the global land climate-carbon-cycle feedback has been assessed by Arora et al. (2013) on the basis of nine CMIP5 Earth system models.
+Five models that do not explicitly represent fire yield feedback strengths (after converting Pg C to ppm and multiplying them by the airborne fraction) in the range 6.8 to 19.9 ppm K^{-1} with a median of 17.5 ppm K^{-1} .
+Of four models that do represent fire, two yield values in the same range; the other two (sharing the same land model) yield lower values but have been shown to greatly underestimate the feedback based on the observed relationship between tropical land temperatures and the rate of increase in atmospheric CO2 concentration (Wenzel et al., 2014).
+Our global estimate of the biomass burning contribution as 5.6 ± 3.2 ppm K-1, based on the pre-industrial period, suggests that the contribution of fire emissions to the climate-carbon-cycle feedback is substantial.
 Our estimate may even be conservative.
-Sapart et al. (2012) estimated the intertemporal coefficient of variation in the biomass burning CH4 flux to be 7.3% for the period 1-1600 CE, compared to only 2.9% in the charcoal anomalies.
+Sapart et al. (2012) estimated the intertemporal coefficient of variation in the biomass burning CH4 flux to be 7.3 % for the period 1-1600 CE, compared to only 2.9% in the charcoal anomalies.